qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/selectbox.rst

 -----------
 The SelectBox has the same act like the ComboBox, but the SelectBox doesn’t allow user input only selection is allowed.

-For more details about ComboBox see: :doc:`ComboBox`
+For more details about ComboBox see: :doc:`combobox`

 .. _pages/widget/selectbox#demos: